Kernel-Dirichlet/codekritik/README.md

 ## Usage

-Usage is simple, simply pass in a directory as a command-line argument to `runner.py --dir <directory>`
+Usage is simple, simply pass in a directory as a command-line argument to `python3 static_analyzer.py --dir <directory>` when running on a local directory.

+When evaluating across git history, execute

+`python3 git_history_analysis.py --repo_url <git_url> --since MM-DD-YYYY --until MM-DD-YYYY --branch <branch of choice>`.

+Under the hood, this calls the `static_analyzer.py` file on the checked out code for all commits within the specified date range on the given branch.

+**KNOWN BUGS**:  There is a known bug where this code will fail if the target branch/repository does not contain *any* of the 20 languages.
+Specifically, if none of the file extensions match to a language, the code fails.
+There is also a division-by-zero error which sometimes occurs.
+These issues will be both be fixed by version 0.2.2.
+These bugs are not the most exhaustive, but are by far the most common.
+A detailed bugs section will be added to the README in a future release.

+A directory of the form `logs_<hash>` is created when running `static_analyzer.py`

-This creats a directory `logs_<hash>` and under each of those, there is a directory for each metric, further broken down by file and language.
+Under each of these, there is a directory for each metric, broken down at three levels of granularity - file, language, and global.
 The exception to this is the maintainability index which is directly under `logs`.
+When running across history, the directory structure becomes

+`/repo_stats/<branch>/<date>/<commit_hash>/logs_<hash>/...`

 Under `metrics_cfgs` there are several key files -
   1) `lang_regexes.json`.
 This file contains operators, keywords etc. which allow for pattern matching.
 This makes extending the complexity metrics calculation across languages trivial (even experimental ones) - simply add another key to the JSON file containing the patterns for all syntatic tokens of interest.